 Ask about Over-the-Counter Medications

-Sometimes, you may be prescribed new medications during your hospitalization.
-Ask if you need to continue taking them after you have been discharged from the hospital.
+Sometimes, you may get new medications during your hospital stay.
+Ask if you need to continue them and/or your home medicines after you leave the hospital.

 Take Your Medication Properly

-As many as 50% of older adults may not follow their healthcare provider’s recommendations about how to take their medication properly.
+As many as half of older adults don’t follow their healthcare provider’s recommendations about how to take their medications.

-- Difficulty reading and understanding directions on labels.
-The print may be too small and directions may be unclear.
+- Difficulty reading, understanding, or remembering directions on labels.
+The print may be too small or directions may be unclear.

-If you have trouble taking your medication, or care for an older adult who has difficulties, discuss it with your healthcare provider.
-Your healthcare provider is likely to have easy-to-follow solutions for many of these medication challenges.
+If you have trouble taking your medication or care for an older adult who has difficulties, discuss it with the healthcare provider.
+They may have solutions for you.